 County: Baker County

 If you’re looking for the soothing power of water, the Anthony Lakes area — halfway between La Grande and Baker City in Union County — includes 15 lakes and marshes in the Blue Mountains.
 At over 7,100 feet above sea level, it keeps cool in the summertime heat.
 The gathering place is Anthony Lakes Mountain Resort, which has the highest base elevation of any ski area in Oregon and is beloved for its family-friendly skiing in winter.
 In the summer, the Anthony Lakes area is a top spot for camping, hiking, fishing and mountain biking with views of the Elkhorn Mountains.
 Cyclists will love the 8 miles of spectacularly scenic singletrack trails with steep climbs and rocky descents.
 The new 2.5-mile Broadway Flow trail is more beginner-friendly, with flowing downhill and banked turns.
-Hike along portions of the gorgeous Anthony Lake Shoreline Trail, less than a mile, and make sure to bring a picnic — ideally with provisions from the Cove-Union Farm Loop.
+Hike along portions of the gorgeous Anthony Lake Shoreline Trail, less than a mile, and make sure to bring a picnic — ideally with provisions from the Cove-Union Farm Trail.

 County: Union County